AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Azure-DevOps-and-GIT.md

 First of all, lets assume you are using Visual Studio Code.
 This example will make use of VsCode so that we can make it visual:

-1. Make your change in the generic repo.
-Let's assume you already have done this.
-In this example we changed the `Azure.md` file.

-2. In VsCode when you opened the company specific repo with the submodule as a folder (File --> Open Folder),
+1. First open the company specific repo with the submodule as a folder (File --> Open Folder)

 ![Commit changes](../../../wiki_images/commit_changes_1.png)

+2. Create a new branch (in our example we used the branch name `docs`) in your generic repo.
+In this example we will change the `Azure.md` file.
+Make sure to save your changes.

 3. Under the `Source Control` tab you will see two repositories.
 Commit & Push the generic repo content (in our case the `Azure.md` file.).
 This is the bottom one in the following screenshot.